section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 ### Bamboo as a CI/CD tool
 [Bamboo](https://support.atlassian.com/bamboo/) is a CI/CD tool that automates software deployment to the end-users while ensuring it goes through series of tests processes, version control and software releases management.

 Bamboo aids developers in automating test processes in software development while adequately managing builds with different targets and specifications.
-One of the benefits of Bamboo is the ability to automatically deploy the program into the server for release, saving a lot of time compared to manual testing.
+One of the benefits of Bamboo is the ability to automatically deploy the program into the server for release, saving a lot of time when compared to manual testing.

 ### Why Bamboo
 The following are some of the benefits of choosing Bamboo as a tool for continuous integration and deployment.
 - Numerous Bamboo-compatible integrations make it even easier for companies to evaluate and make changes based on analytical test data.
 - Quality assurance, release management, and build status are all visible in one place.
-- Bamboo comprises all functionalities required.
+- Bamboo comprises all the functionalities required.
 Therefore there is little to no use for plugins.
 - Bamboo's CI is also deployment-ready thanks to its seamless integration with Jira and Bitbucket.
-- Tinder's user interface is simple and intuitive, making it simple to navigate through options and tools for quick and easy functionality.
+- The user interface is simple and intuitive, making it simple to navigate through options and tools for quick and easy functionality.
 - The various staging environments available on Bamboo enable the QA and development teams to deploy environments on-demand without disrupting the production environment.

 ### Implementing Bamboo